 #1.
 Tóchar Daithí Bán Trail

 A great family walk is the Tóchar Daithí Bán Trail in Ballycroy National Park, which is a lovely nature walk about 2 km long.
-Start close to the front door of the new Visitor Centre for Ballycroy National Park and finish up at the Tearoom which enjoys beautiful views of Achill Island.
+Start close to the front door of the Visitor Centre for Ballycroy National Park and finish up at the Tearoom which enjoys beautiful views of Achill Island.

 The trail is named after mythical giant Daithí Bán who built a fortress on Ballycroy National Park’s tallest mountain, Corslieve and regularly walked down to the sea using the three islands between Ballycroy and Doohooma Head as stepping stones.